affandyfandy/java-sheren/Week 13/README.md

 It will return the correct result.

-Let’s test for invoice also:
+Let’s test for invoice also.

 No token:

 ![Result](img/2un2.png)